zethon/vbshell/README.md

 This plugin requires the PHP SOAP library, NuSOAP (http://nusoap.sourceforge.net/).
 Currently this plugin looks for it installed in the root.

 For vBulletin 3x, upload everything in the /upload folder.
-Create a new template called `shell_main`.
+Create a new template called `shell_main` and copy the contents of `vbshell_3.template` into the template.
 The shell should be available in the `http://<link-to-your-forum>/shell`.

 ## Navigation